Learn the basics of the Customer Service Hub

 Understand the sitemap navigation

-On the sitemap icon , select Service, and then select an entity record type.
+Select the sitemap icon .
+Select Service, and then select an entity record type.

 When you select a record type from the menu, such as Accounts, Contacts, or Cases, you’ll see a list of corresponding customer records (also known as Entity grid).

-To view recently opened records, select the down-arrow next to the record type.
+To view recently opened records, select the down-arrow next to the record type in the sitemap.

 Here is what each entity record type is used for: